 Our interest for grape varietals has always been focused on autochthonous ones, especially Sagrantino, the exclusive grape varietal of Montefalco, for which we’re trying to deepen the many different aspects derived by its zonation.
 Studying the results we’re able to achieve in different vintages and from vineyards facing different directions.

 Something similar is applied to Trebbiano Spoletino.
-A white grape varietal that was almost exctint from valleys around Montefalco, but not forgotten and just recently rediscovered.
-A truly important finding that has put a spot light on our production area not only for the quality achievable with red wines, but with whites as well.
+A white grape varietal that was almost extinct from valleys around Montefalco, but not forgotten and just recently rediscovered.
+A truly important finding that has put a spotlight on our production area not only for the quality achievable with red wines, but with whites as well.
 It’s a truly versatile grape varietal for the vinification approaches we could choose from and for the really long ageable wines it can give.
 Those are the reasons why for both our Trebbiano Spoletino based wines we opted for unusual techniques: long maceration on the skin in ceramic amphoras production method for “Anteprima Tonda”, and spontaneous fermentation in wood with “Trebium”.

 It was one of the coolest January ever, temperatures even lower than -10°C were common.
 While the rest of the winter was rather warm and rainy, as spring was.
 Summer and first part of Autumn were balanced n terms of temperatures but dry.
 Wines were really well balanced with an elegant complexity to the nose and ageable.